 Hebrew is the universal key to Jewish prayer.
-It unlocks a deeper connection to Judaism and God and is a part of every students’ Jewish path to becoming a Bar or Bat Mitzvah.
-Temple Sinai uses the Torah Aura Curriculum which logically graduates the learning each year.
-We are dedicated to teaching the techniques to read as well as key vocabulary and the meanings of the prayers so that each student has an opportunity to practice their Judaism with meaning and purpose.
-We meet each Wednesday from 4:00 – 5:30 for class and before class there is a break from school for some downtime in our auditorium with a snack and some cartoons from 3:30 – 4:00.
+It unlocks a deeper connection to Judaism and God and is a part of every student’s path to becoming a Bar or Bat Mitzvah.
+Our dedicated teachers give students the tools they need to read Hebrew, learn key vocabulary, and understand the prayers so they can practice Judaism with meaning and purpose.

-Beginner Hebrew – Our first year 3rd and 4th grade students learn the letters and vowels in the Hebrew language and how to combine them to begin to read simple words and basic prayers.
+Beginner Hebrew – Our first-year third and fourth grade students learn the Hebrew letters and vowels, and begin reading basic words and prayers.

-5th Year Hebrew – This special year of a child’s Bar/Bat Mitzvah they learn the Torah service as well as the concluding prayers.
-They also spend time during this year with Cantor Colman learning their Torah and Haftarah portion as well as receiving private tutoring in order to individually polish their prayers and public presentation skills.
+Fifth-Year Hebrew – This special year of a child’s Bar/Bat Mitzvah ceremony, students learn the Torah service and the concluding prayers.
+Students also work individually with Cantor Colman to learn their Torah and Haftarah portions, and polish their prayers and public presentation skills.